rakshassa/vigil/README.md

 # TODO

 - track rounds in a single combat to allow trinkets/abilities to trigger on specific rounds
-- trinkets - special modifiers with positive/negative tradeoffs - unlimited carry
+- jeweler only sells random selection of two trinkets per day
+- make more trinkets
+- brakeman findings
-- potions - one time use (max carry)
+- potions - one time use (max carry) - alchemist?
 - switch get/post verbs
 - non-battle encounters

-- Action: jeweler
+- remove shop items at/below current item

 - Action: scouts

 UX